Workstation Management

 Statement:

-High Risk workstation management requires the use of a secure configuration standard checklist or may be conducted using a baseline analyzer tool process.
-SF State maintains a centrally managed CIS security baseline analyzer tool service which meets the requirement of a secure configuration checklist.
-This service is available for use by all of the distributed IT support teams.
-Each distributed IT support team is responsible for documenting their internal process on how they implement this requirement which will include the maintenance of a High Risk Workstation inventory.
+High Risk workstation management requires the use of a secure configuration standard checklist that may be generated using a baseline analyzer tool.
+SF State maintains a centrally managed security baseline analyzer tool.
+This tool is available for use by all of the distributed IT support teams.
+Each distributed IT support team is responsible for documenting their internal process with respect to how they meet this requirement which includes the maintenance of a High Risk Workstation inventory.

 Implementation:

-Responsibility for implementing this policy will rest with Information Technology (IT) units across campus.
+Responsibility for implementing this policy rests with Information Technology (IT) units across campus.
 Submit any apparent violation to the appropriate administrative authority (vice president, dean, director, department, or program chair) or to service@sfsu.edu.
-Any exceptions to this policy must be documented using the information security risk acceptance process and approved at a minimum by the appropriate Dean or Vice President, and reviewed Information Security Officer.
+Any exceptions to this policy must be documented using the information security risk acceptance process, approved at a minimum by the appropriate Vice President, and subsequently reviewed by the Information Security Officer.

 Non-Compliance: